a pair of star icons

 // helloWorld.ts

-import { type HttpFunction } from "@google-cloud/functions-framework";
+import { type HttpFunction } from '@google-cloud/functions-framework';

 export const helloWorld: HttpFunction = async (req, res): Promise<void> => {